LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/composition/livrps.md

 The downside to this approach is that we (as pipeline devs) need to restructure all imports to always work this way.
 The cache files themselves can still write the "final" hierarchy, we just have to reference/payload it all in to the class hierarchy and then inherit it.
 This may sound like a lot of work, but it definitely helps us/artists keep organized with larger scenes.

 Head over to our [Composition in production](../../production/composition.md) section for more production related views on composition.
+We also show an example below in our [Payloads section](#compositionArcPayloadLoadWorkflow).
 ~~~

 ### Variants <a name="compositionArcVariant"></a>